Investigating therapies for rare diseases and common diseases that have a genetic component

 - PHYOX™ Clinical Program: evaluating nedosiran (formerly referred to as DCR-PHXC) for the treatment of all three known types of primary hyperoxaluria (PH)

-- Hepatitis B Virus (HBV) Infection Clinical Program: investigating DCR-HBVS, now referred to as RG6346, for the treatment of patients with non-cirrhotic chronic HBV infection
+- Hepatitis B Virus (HBV) Infection Clinical Program: investigating RG6346, formerly referred to as DCR-HBVS, for the treatment of patients with non-cirrhotic chronic HBV infection

 - SHINE Clinical Program: developing DCR-A1AT for the treatment of patients with alpha-1 antitrypsin deficiency-associated liver disease